Jet Black

-Brian John Duffy (26 August 1938 – 6 December 2022), professionally known as Jet Black, was an English drummer and founding member of punk rock/new wave band The Stranglers.
+Brian John Duffy (26 August 1938 – 6 December 2022), known professionally as Jet Black, was an English drummer and founding member of punk rock/new wave band the Stranglers.
 He last performed with the band in 2015, and officially retired in 2018.

+Early life

+Brian John Duffy was born in Ilford, Essex, on 26 August 1938.
+He was a successful businessman up until the mid-1970s, owning a fleet of ice cream vans and an off-licence in Guildford called The Jackpot, which was the base for the early Stranglers.
+He was also the owner of one of the earliest home brewing equipment companies, at a time when home brewing was in vogue.

 Career

-Black was born in Ilford, Essex.
-He was a successful businessman up until the mid-1970s, owning a fleet of ice cream vans, and an off-licence in Guildford, called 'The Jackpot'.
-This establishment was the base for the early Stranglers.
-He was also the owner of one of the earliest home brewing equipment companies, at a time when home brewing was in vogue.

-He became a full-time professional musician in the mid-1970s and met Hugh Cornwell of the band Johnny Sox after reading an advertisement in the Melody Maker magazine.
+Duffy was known as Jet Black when he became a full-time professional musician in the mid-1970s and met Hugh Cornwell of the band Johnny Sox after reading an advertisement in Melody Maker magazine.
 Cornwell joined Black in the Stranglers in 1974.

 His style was usually simple and jazz-influenced, although "Duchess" and "Down in the Sewer" are examples of Stranglers songs that feature more frantic drumming.
 In the mid-1980s, Black elected to cease playing acoustic drums in the recording studio and used a Simmons kit triggered by pick-ups, most notably on the Feline and Aural Sculpture albums.
 Black performed with the Stranglers until 2015, with his retirement confirmed by 2018.
 His name is frequently chanted by the crowd at concerts.

 Black said he was particularly fond of The Raven album because it was "the first time the Stranglers got major critical approval in the newspapers."

+Black had no contact with Hugh Cornwell after he left the band in 1990.
+According to Cornwell's 2004 autobiography, when he telephoned Black to say he was leaving The Stranglers, Black's laconic response was "OK, fine."
+In 2014, Black confirmed in a newspaper interview with the Oxford Times that he did not keep in touch with Cornwell.

-He wrote a short book, Much Ado About Nothing, which detailed the riots in France which were blamed on The Stranglers' presence in 1981, and also wrote a book in 2010 titled Seven Days in Nice about the same subject.
+Black wrote a short book, Much Ado About Nothing, which detailed the riots in France which were blamed on the Stranglers' presence in 1981, and also wrote a book in 2010 titled Seven Days in Nice about the same subject.

-Customised equipment

-During a long career in music, Black, like many other drummers, became aware of certain practical limitations inherent in the basic kit design and set about addressing the issue in the form of the now patented 'Jet Black Power Bass Drum Pedal'. which enables the bass drum to be placed anywhere and yet remain playable.
+During a long career in music, Black (like many drummers) became aware of the practical limitations inherent in the design of the basic kit.
+Black addressed one issue with his patented 'Jet Black Power Bass Drum Pedal' which enables the bass drum to be placed anywhere and yet remain playable.